-One person's reasons why the Pennsylvania Liquor Control Board should be abolished, and The Almighty Liquor Code completely overhauled and rewritten, to reflect 80 years of change since Repeal.
+Reasons why the Pennsylvania Liquor Control Board should be abolished, and The Almighty Liquor Code completely overhauled and rewritten, to reflect over 80 years of change since Repeal.

 Saturday, December 19, 2009

 17% expansion in number of State Stores in 2010!

 The PLCB is planning to expand the number of State Stores from 620-ish to over 700 in 2010!

 Holy crap!
 Really?